danklotz/openNotes/micro-reviews.md

 **10/10 regisseurs:** Quentin Tarantino, Stanley Kubrick, Hayao Miyazaki, Kar-Wai Wong, Edgar Wright, Woody Allen, Wes Anderson, Jim Jarmusch, Terry Gilliam.

 ## Toys
+- [Hanayama Cast Box](https://hanayama-toys.com/product/cast-box/).
+More difficult than you think, but very nice solution.
+Enjoyed it a lot.
-- [Hanayama Cast Harmondy](https://hanayama-toys.com/product/cast-harmony/).
+- [Hanayama Cast Harmony](https://hanayama-toys.com/product/cast-harmony/).
 Beautiful puzzle with a nice trick.
 Very enjoyable.
 - [Hanayama Cast Coaster](https://hanayama-toys.com/product/cast-coaster/).
 This is a great puzzle that I do really use as a coiffure.
+- [Hanayama Cast Star](https://hanayama-toys.com/product/cast-star/).
+The puzzle looks better in reality than on the pictures.
+Feels quite nice.
+Took me quite long to figure out how it works.
 - [Hanayama Castr Nutcase](https://hanayama-toys.com/product/cast-nutcase/).
 Actually simpler than the level would suggest.
 Very nice solution.
 - [Hanayama Cast News](https://hanayama-toys.com/product/cast-news/).
 I only was able to solve this one out of pure luck while playing around with it.
 Took me then still some time to understand its mechanism.
 Very good puzzle, but quite advanced.
 - [Hanayama Cast Quartet](https://hanayama-toys.com/product/cast-quartet/).
 Perhaps the puzzle that took me the longest so far.
 I am told that it has multiple solutions.
 The one i found is enough for me.
 The solution is quite satisfying.
 But tricky!
+Happy to not do it again!

 ## Reviewers